-On the basis of the elements of judgement available, any classification of the counterparty as watch list or nonperforming is made in accordance with the guidelines defined in the collection policy.
+On the basis of the elements of judgement available, any classification of the counterparty as watchlist or nonperforming is made in accordance with the guidelines defined in the collection policy.

-If the Risk Management Committee meetings decide to make any value adjustments, the Decision-making bodies are then informed.
+If the Risk Management Committee meetings decide to make any value adjustments, the decision-making bodies are then informed.

-A. CREDIT QUALITY
+CREDIT QUALITY

-A.1 Impaired and performing credit exposures: balance, value adjustments, movements and economic and territorial distribution
+A.1 Impaired and performing credit exposures: balance, value adjustments, trends and economic and territorial distribution